Brotherhood94/Brotherhood94/README.md

 <a href="https://www.linkedin.com/in/aleberti/">
   <img align="left" alt="Alessandro Berti's LinkedIN" width="22px" src="https://raw.githubusercontent.com/peterthehan/peterthehan/master/assets/linkedin.svg" />
 </a>

 <br/>

+ I'm Alessandro, a PhD student in Computer Science at University of Pisa! <br/>

 ## 🔬 Focusing on Quantum Computing 🔬
 In 2012, not yet started university, I stumbled by chance in a divulgative book about computer science and, in the very last pages, I read about these two words: